block/me.md/README.md

 `me.md` gives the person a portable model of themselves — identity, aims, sources, workstreams, people, watches, memory policy, and operating rules — so that intelligence routes through them.
 It turns raw organizational activity into a person-shaped read: what moved, where the pull is, what is missing, and what to do next.

-AI agents become more useful when they understand how you work, what matters to you, and what they should always ask before doing.

-Today, that understanding usually lives inside a product.
-Change apps, agents, or model providers and you may have to start over.
-You may not be able to see what was remembered, correct it, or take it with you.

-`me.md` is an experimental open protocol for user-owned agent context.

-It gives a person a simple, inspectable way to carry the context they choose across trusted agents and applications—without turning the person into a hidden profile owned by one system.

 ## Why this should exist

 People already carry context from one relationship to another.
 We remember how someone likes to communicate, what they care about, and what boundaries matter.